 You can edit the name, description, and specific permissions of a role.
 Select the pencil icon to the left of the role name from the listing and the Edit Role screen displays.

-You can also download an XLSX or CSV (comma-separated values) file containing the entire Administrators Roles List View.
+You can also Export a CSV (comma-separated values) file containing the entire Administrators Roles List View.
 You can then view and analyze this file with MS Excel.
-Select the Export button and choose a download location.
-For information about exporting roles and later importing them, see the section on this page called Export Admin Roles.
+Select the Export button navigate to Monitor > Reports & Analytics > Exports to view and download the resulting report.

 Navigate to Accounts > Administrators > Roles and select Add Role in the UEM console.